OpenSwiftUIProject/OpenGraph/README.md

 |[![Wasm](https://github.com/OpenSwiftUIProject/OpenGraph/actions/workflows/wasm.yml/badge.svg)](https://github.com/OpenSwiftUIProject/OpenGraph/actions/workflows/wasm.yml)|

 The project is for the following purposes:
-- Add OG support for non-Apple platform (eg. Linux & Windows)
+- Add OG support for non-Apple platform (eg. Linux, WASI and Windows)
 - Diagnose and debug AG issues on Apple platform

 Currently, this project is in early development.